Health Experiences and Longevity Lab

 About Dr. Kendall Soucie

 Dr. Soucie earned her B.A. at the University of Windsor, her M.A. at Wilfrid Laurier University, and her Ph.D. in Developmental Psychology from Wayne State University.
 She recently joined the University of Windsor as a tenure-track faculty member in the Child Clinical area in 2019.
-She is interested in the social, cultural, and institutional contexts within which narrative identity domains develops, i.e., within relationships, as part of communities, and as connected to institutions.
-Her research also examines the intersections of health and narrative, particularly around diagnosis experiences within women's health.
-Dr. Soucie is also a strong proponent of mixed methods research designs and integrates qualitative and quantitative analyses into these domains.
+Her most recent research interests are in understanding the social, cultural, and institutional determinants of women’s health and chronic illness diagnosis and management (e.g., diagnosis experiences, misdiagnoses/errors, illness disclosure, patient-practitioner communications, and obesity stigma).
+Her second area of interest lies in understanding youth generativity and its concurrent and longitudinal correlates (e.g., environmentalism, community engagement, and well-being during the transition to adulthood).
+Dr. Soucie is also a strong proponent of mixed-method research designs and integrates qualitative and quantitative methodologies to better understand these domains of study.

 For any direct inquires, please contact Dr. Kendall Soucie at firstname.lastname@example.org